 …

-The STA Profile subfield optionally (see 35.16 (EPCS priority access) for conditions) contains (#17675)the following two elements:
+The STA Profile subfield optionally (see 35.16 (EPCS priority access) for conditions) contains (#17675)one or both of the following two elements:

-(#17676)The EDCA Parameter Set element defined in 9.4.2.28 (EDCA Parameter Set element) that carries the EDCA parameter information used for priority access on the link identified by the Link ID in the STA Control field, and
+(#17676)One EDCA Parameter Set element, with the format defined in 9.4.2.28 (EDCA Parameter Set element), that indicates the EDCA parameter information used for priority access on the link identified by the Link ID in the STA Control field, and

-(#17676)The MU EDCA Parameter Set element defined in 9.4.2.251 (MU EDCA Parameter Set element) which carries the MU EDCA parameter information used for MU priority access on the link identified by the Link ID in the STA Control field.
+(#17676)One MU EDCA Parameter Set element , with the format defined in 9.4.2.251 (MU EDCA Parameter Set element), that indicates the MU EDCA parameter information used for MU priority access on the link identified by the Link ID in the STA Control field.

-(#15371)The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
-Zero or more Vendor Specific subelements are included in the list of optional subelements.
+(#15371)Zero or more Vendor Specific subelements are included in the Link Info field (see Figure 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element).
+The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).

 TGbe editor: Please make the indicated changes to the text in Clause 9.4.2.312.4